Close

 Professional Immigration Guidance for Vatican Access

-• Italian visa requirements for Vatican access
+• Italian visa or ETIAS requirements for Vatican access

 • Special audience and ceremony documentation